-If you are required to attend yearly Military/FEMA Reserves or National Guard duty, you can apply for an unpaid temporary Military/FEMA leave of absence not to exceed the number of days allowed by law (including travel).
+If you are required to attend yearly Reserves or National Guard duty, you can apply for an unpaid temporary military leave of absence not to exceed the number of days allowed by law (including travel).
 You should give management as much advance notice of your need for military leave as possible so that we can maintain proper coverage while you are away.
 Employees are permitted to use any accrued vacation leave toward military service time.
-However, the Company does not require employees to use paid vacation leave to apply toward Military or FEMA service leave and may take leave without pay.
+However, the Company does not require employees to use paid vacation leave to apply toward military service leave and may take leave without pay.